apache/streampipes/README.md

 StreamPipes is an end-to-end toolbox for the industrial IoT.
 It comes with a rich graphical user interface targeted at non-technical users and provides the following features:

-* Quickly connect >20 industrial data sources and protocols such as OPC-UA, PLCs, MQTT, REST, Kafka and others
+* Quickly connect >20 industrial data sources and protocols such as OPC-UA, PLCs, MQTT, REST, Pulsar, Kafka and others
 * Create data harmonization and analytics pipelines using > 100 algorithms and many data sinks to forward data to third-party systems
 * Use the data explorer to visually explore historical data with many widgets tailored for time-series data.
 * A live dashboard to display real-time data from data sources and pipelines, e.g., for shopfloor monitoring.

 StreamPipes is highly extensible and includes a Java and Python (currently in development phase) SDK to create new pipeline elements and adapters.